 - You cannot already own more than 1 residential property at the time of transfer

-- If you are constructing a house, you get one additional year.
-Here you get to invest the redemption proceeds within 3 years after transfer or 1 year before transfer
+- If you are constructing a new house, you get one additional year, wherein you get to invest the redemption proceeds within 3 years after transfer or 1 year before transfer

-- If your property is not purchased/constructed within 1 year of transfer, you have to place the money in a specially designated capital gains account at a bank.
+- If your property is not purchased/constructed within 1 year of transfer, you have to place the money in a specially designated capital gains account at a bank

-- If you sell the property within 3 years of purchase, the exemption is reversed.
+- If you sell the property within 3 years of purchase, the exemption is reversed

 Section 54 EC

-This exemption was earlier given to gains from any capital asset including debt funds, just as is the case with Section 54 F. It allowed you to claim exemption on the gains in debt funds by reinvesting the proceeds in the bonds of National Highways Authority of India (NHAI) and Rural Electrification Corporation (REC).
-These bonds carried an interest of around 3.5% which was taxable.
-They had a tenure of 3 years.
-However Budget 2018, restricted the scope of this section to gains from land and real estate and it increased the tenure of these bonds to 5 years.
+Just as is the case with Section 54F, this exemption was earlier given to gains from any capital asset including debt funds.
+Before the introduction of Budget 2018, Section 54EC allowed you to claim an exemption on the gains in debt funds by reinvesting the proceeds in the bonds of National Highways Authority of India (NHAI) and Rural Electrification Corporation (REC).
+These bonds carried interest of around 3.5% which was taxable and had a tenure of 3 years.
+However, Budget 2018 restricted the scope of this section to gains from land and real estate, along with an increase in the tenure of these bonds to 5 years.
 As a result, you can no longer take the benefit of this section in claiming relief on your gains in debt mutual funds.